Caeden117/ChroMapper/README.md

 ## Patreon

-If you'd like to donate to the project and get some sweet perks, you can [support SkyKiwi and Chroma development on Patreon](https://www.patreon.com/Chroma).
+If you'd like to donate to the project and get some sweet perks, you can [support me and ChroMapper  development on Patreon](https://www.patreon.com/Caeden117).
 The ChromaToggle Sabers tier ($5+) will get you access to ChroMapper closed alpha testing.

 When ChroMapper hits Open Beta, patreon members (and previous Closed Alpha members) will receive hotfix, preview, and other pre-release builds faster than the public.